-Suspicious or careless behaviour may, potentially, be an indicator of a high risk.
+Suspicious or careless behavior may, potentially, be an indicator of high risk.
 Insider threat detection and control are vital to prevent data loss.
 Trying to control insider threats manually is ineffective and too time-consuming.

 For example, Microsoft 365 allows restriction of data access in the Security and Compliance Center.
 By configuring roles and permissions, an admin can restrict the access to vital information and give it additional security.

 Use Ransomware Protection Tools

 Backups will help you to restore your data in case of a ransomware attack, but it’s better to prevent ransomware attacks from affecting you.
 Ransomware protection tools will help you to detect an attack early and stop it before all files are damaged.

 And if you want to see how our anti-ransomware tool works, click below to get a demo.